jorgegaparicio/fast-lio-livox-mid360-localization-complete/README.md

-Repository to saveguard the changes done to the fast-lio packages, NOT FOR INSTALLATION.
+Repository to safeguard the changes done to the fast-lio packages, NOT FOR INSTALLATION.
 Check the .pdf file for installation instructions.